The best diving sites in NSW

 Jervis Bay

 Jervis Bay is famous for having ‘the whitest sand in the world’, but it’s the underwater world in the Jervis Bay Marine Park that makes it one of the most popular diving destinations on the NSW Coast.
-The marine reserve spans 100km of coastline, with over 50 dive sites to choose from, each one teeming with life.
+The marine reserve spans 100km of coastline, with more than 50 dive sites to choose from, each one teeming with life.

 Scuba diver exploring a dive site in Jervis Bay